JuanRugerio/AI_Risk_Prediction_And_Treatment_Effect_Estimation/README.md

 # AI_Risk_Prediction_And_Treatment_Effect_Estimation
  Decision Tree and LSTM implementations to predict spinal surgery revision

  This project deals with the problem of accurately predicting revision (a second hospitalization due to the same surgical procedure) spinal surgery likelihood given information on patients treatment after first surgery, with aims of enabling medical professionals to timely focuss efforts in the correct patients and avoid patient suffering and funds spending.
-It attempts to answer the research question on whether there is an impact on timely data processing on the prediction quality by benchmarking a traditional Decision Tree model and a LSTM network.
+It attempts to answer the research question on whether there is an impact of timely data processing on the prediction quality by benchmarking a traditional Decision Tree model and a LSTM network.

  A Shapleý analysis is performed on the initial resulting models, specifying different Shapley thresholds, which select features which fulfill or exceed the minimum threshold for the level, and which are included in subsequent model fits.